mmguinness/CV/README.md

 #### Meticulous attention to detail

 - Experience working in architecture and thinking at different-scales, from big concepts to tiny details has helped me to develop a robust and methodical approach to debugging.
-This allows me to confidently problem solve and debug while pair programing, and understand where and why the problems are occurring.
+This allows me to confidently problem solve and debug while pair programming, and understand where and why the problems are occurring.

-## Experience
+## Work History

 **[Metropolitan Workshop](https://metwork.co.uk/work/)**
 _Senior Architect (Nov 2019 to July 2021)_